lucat1/libstf/README.md

 - *Width* always refers to width in bits and *size* to width in bytes

 ## TODOs
-1. Stream configuration that can take as many config values at once as we have outstanding requests (and tests for it)
+1. Get types and NUM_ELEMENTS from interface instead of parameters
+2. Add interface assertions
-2. Figure out a way to test 0-length streams
+3. Add a way to test 0-length streams

 ## License
 The libstf code is licensed under the terms in [LICENSE.md](https://github.com/fpgasystems/libstf/blob/master/LICENSE.md), which corresponds to the MIT Licence.